richieM/richieM.github.io/acl2025/index.md

 Pattern: Use a foundational model to generate synthetic data → fine tune a LLaMA ~8B model → achieve same performance as few-shotting on the foundational model

 - **TOOLFLOW: Boosting LLM Tool-Calling Through Natural and Coherent Dialogue Synthesis:** `We apply SFT on LLaMA3.1-8B using 8,000 synthetic dialogues generated with TOOLFLOW.
-Results show that the model achieves tool-calling performance comparable to or even surpassing GPT-4, while maintaining strong general capabilities.` https://aclanthology.org/2025.naacl-long.214/
+Results show that the model achieves tool-calling performance comparable to or even surpassing GPT-4, while maintaining strong general capabilities.` [ACL Anthology](https://aclanthology.org/2025.naacl-long.214/)
-- **Rethinking Low-Resource MT: The Surprising Effectiveness of Fine-Tuned Multilingual Models in the LLM Age:** https://aclanthology.org/2025.nodalida-1.62/?utm_source=chatgpt.com
+- **Rethinking Low-Resource MT: The Surprising Effectiveness of Fine-Tuned Multilingual Models in the LLM Age:** [ACL Anthology](https://aclanthology.org/2025.nodalida-1.62/?utm_source=chatgpt.com)
-- **PiFi: Plug-in & Fine-tuning**: Graft a single LLaMA layer after BERT. https://aclanthology.org/2025.acl-long.271/
+- **PiFi: Plug-in & Fine-tuning**: Graft a single LLaMA layer after BERT.
+[ACL Anthology](https://aclanthology.org/2025.acl-long.271/)
-- Also tagging this very related blog post shared by Jonathan Jin about a similar topic. https://www.tensorzero.com/blog/fine-tuned-small-llms-can-beat-large-ones-at-5-30x-lower-cost-with-programmatic-data-curation/
+- Also tagging this very related blog post shared by Jonathan Jin about a similar topic.
+[ACL Anthology](https://www.tensorzero.com/blog/fine-tuned-small-llms-can-beat-large-ones-at-5-30x-lower-cost-with-programmatic-data-curation/)

 ⚠️ But note this pattern has limitations — it doesn’t work on really small models like LLaMA 1B / BERT (models are just too small)!